YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/index.rst

 =========================

 This tutorial includes an introduction and ten modules.
-Each module explains a topic and then shows you how to build an Mojito application that focuses on the discussed topic.
-The applications you create build on the those you created in prior modules, so the final application is simply an aggregate of everything you learned.
+Each module explains a topic and then shows you how to build a Mojito application that focuses on the discussed topic.
+The applications you create build on those you created in prior modules, so the final application is simply an aggregate of everything you learned.
 Our goal is that by the end of the tutorial that you will have the skills and knowledge to use Mojito to build your own applications.